jredman92/Eye-Exercise/README.md

 How to run: Copy all the files in the repository.
 Open the html file up in your browser.

+Future Improvements: I plan on making a nose and mouse that will do different actions based on where the cursor is

 MIT License

 Copyright (c) [2022] [Jaymie Redman]